zerosonesfun/flarum-ext-chords/README.md

 ## Usage

-This extension looks for specific bbcode tags and converts them to the code needed so that your sheet music chords are above the lyrics.
+This extension looks for specific BBCode tags and converts them to the code needed so that your sheet music chords are above the lyrics.
 Wrap the entire song in [song] [/song] and then where you want a chord, use [chord] [/chord]

 Example of what you would type into a new post:
 ~~~